-The Complete Guide To Insight Selling – Start Using Data To Invoke Change
+Insight Selling – The Complete Guide to Start Using Data To Invoke Change

 What Is Insight Selling?

-Insight Selling is a sales methodology where representatives win deals by showing the value of their solutions.
-They do this by providing insights into opportunities the prospect might have overlooked during sales conversations.
+Insight Selling is a sales methodology where representatives win deals by sharing valuable insights with their prospects.
+These insights could be trends, data, market research and experience that help the prospect navigate through all of the information they have, thus helping them make an informed decision.
 It places emphasis on the sales rep being an expert in their field.

 What is “Insight Selling”?